mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 $$(3.1)$$ To avoid cluttering I used $$f_{\theta}(z)$$ to represent the cost function (the quantity inside the brackets).
 Note that, in our particular case $$f_{\theta}(z)$$ depends on $$\theta$$ the variational parameters, since it contains the variational distribution $$q_{\theta}(z)$$.

-$$(3.1 \rightarrow 3.2)$$ Applying the definition of expectation to get the integral and moving the gradient using Laplace's rule.
+$$(3.1 \rightarrow 3.2)$$ Applying the definition of expectation to get the integral and moving the gradient using Leibniz's rule.

 $$(3.2 \rightarrow 3.3)$$ Unlike Equation $$(2.2)$$ in the general derivation, here it is not possible to directly apply the log-derivative trick because both $$f_{\theta}(z)$$ and $$q_{\theta}(z)$$ are functions of the target parameters $$\theta$$.
 However, it is possible to use the [product rule](https://en.wikipedia.org/wiki/Product_rule) of derivatives to split the gradient.